1Zpresso K-Ultra: Grind Settings for Every Brew Method

 Can you use the K-Ultra for espresso?

 Yes.
-1Zpresso markets it as all-round, and the espresso range (24–34 clicks) is covered.
+1Zpresso markets it as all-round, and the espresso range (about 0.2.6–0.5.6) is covered.
 It's most at home on filter, but as a single-grinder setup it handles filter and espresso both.
-If espresso is your main method, the J-Ultra (2.7 μm/click) is more tightly tuned for that range.
+If espresso is your main method, the J-Ultra (8 microns per click) is more tightly tuned for that range.

 How do K-Ultra clicks work?

-Each click moves the burr by about 9.3 microns (measured empirically on real beans).
 The dial shows 10 numbers per turn and 10 clicks per number, so 100 clicks = 1 full turn.
+Settings are written as Rotation.Number.Click.
+For example, 0.8.1 means 0 full turns, number 8, click 1.
 Fewer clicks = finer grind, more clicks = coarser grind.

 How is the K-Ultra different from the Comandante C40?

-The K-Ultra has 100 clicks per turn at 9.3 microns each; the Comandante C40 has 12 clicks at 30 microns.
-The K-Ultra gives you nearly three times the adjustment resolution and a wider total range.
+The K-Ultra has 100 clicks per turn (far finer adjustment than the Comandante C40) with heptagonal burrs tuned for pour-over clarity.
 The trade-off: the Comandante has a more solid build and a burr profile many prefer for light roasts.

 How do I know if my grind is too fine or too coarse?